Paolo-Maffei/xplproject/xpllib.Net/trunk/xpllib/ReadMe.txt

-5 - Changelog for version 5.1, build xxx
+5 - Changelog for version 5.2, build xxx
 ========================================

+Changes in version 5.1 from 5.0
+NEW in 5.2
+  - Nothing

+FIXED in 5.2
+  - "States" used with the xPLListener object could not be restored (exception was raised)
+  - the xPLListener.Shutdown method prevented devices from sending a proper end-message

 Changes in version 5.1 from 5.0
 NEW in 5.1